Only with StudioLive.

 StudioLive AI-series mixers start with all the strengths that made StudioLive mixers famous.
 Then we pushed the technology to the next level with Active Integration™ (AI).
 Each Active Integration component is designed to communicate with the entire networked system and provide a focused workflow for the task at hand.
-This allows you to use the device most suited for what you are doing, when you are doing it: Ring out monitors with your iPad while you’re standing in front of them; dial in your musicians’ monitor mixes from stage with an iPhone and then hand it off for them to control; view the frequency content of channels and buses while you EQ them; and that’s just the beginning…
+This allows you to use the device most suited for what you are doing, when you are doing it: Ring out monitors with your iPad while you’re standing in front of them; dial in your musicians’ monitor mixes from the stage with an iPhone and then hand it off for them to control; and view the frequency content of channels and buses while you EQ them.
+That’s just the beginning!

-StudioLive AI mixers share a common language with all the software applications designed to enhance your mixing experience.
-This enables them to interact in powerful and useful ways that are unique to the StudioLive workflow.
+StudioLive AI mixers share a common language with all of the software applications that are included to enhance your mixing experience.
+This enables the applications and the hardware to interact in powerful and useful ways that are unique to the StudioLive workflow.

 Channel names entered in SL Remote-AI, VSL-AI, Capture, or from the StudioLive AI mixer’s Channel Info page are broadcast throughout the network, so you only have to name a channel once—and you can name it from anywhere.
-You can launch a Smaart wizard in VSL-AI and then control it wirelessly with SL Remote-AI.
+You can launch a Smaart® wizard in VSL-AI and then control it wirelessly with SL Remote-AI.
 StudioLive AI scene, effects, Fat Channel, and graphic EQ preset libraries automatically sync to VSL-AI.There’s much more.
 You can save and load your StudioLive AI mixer scene with your Capture™ session and open it in Studio One.
 Studio One loads all your track names and audio edits.
 What’s more, your StudioLive AI mix scene is loaded into the Studio One mixer, including fader levels, mutes, pans, and FX send mixes.
 Fat Channel settings are loaded into Studio One 2.6’s new Fat Channel Native Effects™ plug-in.
-So your Studio One session sounds just like your live mix.
-You can also share presets between the Studio One Fat Channel plug-in and VSL-AI so you can dial in new presets in your studio and take them with you on the road.
+The result: Your Studio One session sounds just like your live mix.
+You can also share presets between the Studio One Fat Channel plug-in and VSL-AI, enabling you to dial in new presets in your studio and take them with you on the road.

 Current Active Integration products employ cutting-edge OMAP™ L138 processors — a whole computer on a chip.
 These 32-bit, 96 kHz multi-stream CPUs operate at 350 MHz and feature an operating system, 100 Mb Ethernet communications, USB 2.0 and 1.1, and lavish amounts of high-speed RAM.